 - "No Federal Estate Tax Creates Planning Opportunities, Potential Confusion and Litigation,"New Jersey Law Journal (March 8, 2010)

-Debra was integral in the preparation of the First, Second and Third editions and is the co-author of the recently published Fourth edition of Estate Planning Strategist,a treatise published by the Institute for Continuing Legal Educating for attorneys and accountants on sophisticated tax and estate planning topics, including recommended forms.
-The treatise includes updates to articles that were originally published in the Estate Planning Newsletter, including:
+Debra was integral in the preparation of the First, Second and Third editions and is the co-author of the Fourth edition of Estate Planning Strategist (2014), a treatise published by the Institute for Continuing Legal Education for attorneys and accountants on sophisticated tax and estate planning topics, including recommended forms.
+The treatise covers many current topics and techniques, as well as updates to articles that were originally published in the Estate Planning Newsletter, including:

 - “Planning with Qualified Subchapter S Trusts and Electing Small Business Trusts,” November 1997